LakinduNimesh/Book-review-Application/README.md

 - **Book Reviews**: Add, edit, and delete book reviews.
 - **Ratings**: Rate books from 1 to 5 stars.
 - **User Profiles**: View your review history and ratings.
+- **Admin panel and dashboard**: To add edit and delete books in website

 ## Technologies Used